 Low Temperature District Heating for the Baltic Sea Region

-LowTEMP aims to make the district heating supply in the partner regions more sustainable and to promote the installation of so-called “4th Generation District Heating Networks”.
+LowTEMP aimed to make the district heating supply in the partner regions more sustainable and to promote the installation of so-called “4th Generation District Heating Networks”.
 These systems are characterised by the transfer of low temperature heat with supply temperatures of around 60° C and return flow temperatures of about 35° C as well as by optimally insulated pipes.
 At the same time, in these systems waste heat from processes in industry can be used and they have the ability to include renewable heat sources like geothermal and solar thermal heat.

 - Increasing know-how on low temperature district heating (LTDH) systems

 - Assessment of sustainability effects of LTDH

 - eveloping business models and innovative funding structures for LTDH

 - Development of pilot energy strategies